venturadan/startup/notes.md

 	1. this pointer in JS?
 In general?
 14. Closure=function with state?
 15. factory pattern
-16. is numbers.push() and operator or a method?
+16. is numbers.push() an operator or a method?
 17. Going through 2.5 hours of code seems like it's boring everyone...Is there a way to cover the basics of JS better than that?
-18. objects are key,value pairs; key must be string (or symbol) they can be nested methods? iterator `in` vs `of`
+18. objects are collections? sets? of key,value pairs; key must be string (or symbol) they can be nested methods? iterator `in` vs `of`